-Professor Jeffrey Haas is a leading authority on corporate, securities and business law.
-He teaches courses in securities regulation, corporations, mergers & acquisitions, mutual fund regulation and contracts.
+Professor Jeffrey Haas is a leading authority on mergers and acquisitions, corporate finance, securities law, and corporate and business law.
+He teaches courses in securities regulation, business organizations/corporations, mergers & acquisitions, corporate finance, mutual fund regulation and contracts.
 Prior to joining the faculty at NYLS in 1996, Jeff practiced corporate and securities law at Cravath, Swaine & Moore and Latham & Watkins.

 Jeff believes that it is crucial that law professors—particularly business law professors—“walk the walk” in addition to merely “talking the talk.”
-“Theory has its place,” according to Jeff, “but it has to be closely integrated into practice-based learning.
-Doing otherwise is a disservice to the many students who seek to practice law upon graduation.”
+“Theory has its place,” according to Jeff, “but it has to be closely integrated into practice-based learning in order to properly prepare our students for the actual practice of law.”
 Thus, Jeff continues to have one foot firmly planted in the real world in order to enhance his students’ educational experience.
-Indeed, Jeff has served on boards of directors of public companies for 16 years.
-Currently, he proudly serves as the Chair of the Board of Trustees of the American Independence mutual fund family and previously served on the board of the HSBC family of mutual funds.
-Jeff has substantial experience (including as Chair) on audit, compensation and nominating committees.
+Indeed, Jeff has served on boards of directors of public companies for over 20 years, including as Chair of the Board of Trustees of the American Independence mutual fund family and as a board member of the HSBC family of mutual funds.
+As a result, Jeff also has substantial experience on audit, compensation and nominating committees of boards of directors.

-Additionally, Jeff brings into the classroom experiences he garners through the consulting work he performs for a limited number of clients.
-Most of these clients are entrepreneurs and small business owners, such as technology-oriented Zoey (ZoeyCommerce.com) and real estate upstart RetailMLS (retailmls.com).
-“When discussing various types of business entities and the managerial, tax and other repercussions of each, students react differently when you tell them that you had the exact same discussion with a client earlier that day,” says Jeff.
-“Moreover, one of the best ways to prepare students for client work is to share the experience you have with clients with your students,” Jeff adds.
+Additionally, Jeff brings into the classroom experiences he garners through the consulting work he performs for a select group of clients.
+Most of these clients are entrepreneurs and small business owners, such as Doors.com, Gambit Ventures L.P. and the New York Food Truck Association, Inc. “When discussing various types of business entities and the managerial, tax and other implications of each, students react differently when you tell them that you had the exact same discussion with a client earlier that day,” says Jeff.
+“Moreover, one of the best ways to prepare students for client work is to share the experience you have with your own clients,” Jeff adds.

 As a scholar, Jeff’s articles have appeared in the Southern California Law Review, the Michigan Law Review, the Emory Law Review and the University of Pennsylvania Law Review, among others.
-He has also authored the books CORPORATE FINANCE HORNBOOK (West Academic, 2014) and CORPORATE FINANCE NUTSHELL (1st, 2nd, and 3rd editions, Thomson West 2015) and co-authored the books INVESTMENT ADVISER REGULATION (Thomson West 2008) and CORPORATE FINANCE AND GOVERNANCE: CASES, MATERIALS AND PROBLEMS FOR AN ADVANCED COURSE IN CORPORATIONS (Carolina Academic Press 2006).
+He has also authored the books Corporate Finance Hornbook (West Academic 2014) and Corporate Finance Nutshell (1st, 2nd, and 3rd editions, Thomson West 2015).
+He has co-authored the books The Law of Mergers and Acquisitions (5th edition, West Academic 2018), Mergers and Acquisitions Nutshell (3rd edition, West Academic 2019), Investment Adviser Regulation (Thomson West 2008) and Corporate Finance and Governance: Cases, Materials and Problems for an Advanced Course in Corporations (Carolina Academic Press 2006).
 Jeff received his B.S. summa cum laude from Florida State University (double major in Finance and Classical Civilizations) and his J.D. cum laude from the University of Pennsylvania Law School, where he was a Comment Editor on the Law Review.
 Jeff also studied at the University of Melbourne in Australia as a Rotary Foundation Scholar.

 Investment Adviser Regulation (Thomson West 2008) (with S.R.
 Howard)

-Corporate Finance and Governance: Cases, Materials, and Problems for an Advanced Course in Corporations.
-3rd ed.
-(Carolina Academic Press, 2006) (with L.E.
+Corporate Finance and Governance: Cases, Materials, and Problems for an Advanced Course in Corporations (3rd edition, Carolina Academic Press, 2006) (with L.E.
 Mitchell & L.A.
 Cunningham & L.D.
-Solomon).
+Solomon)